jkao1/mks22/cgi/README.md

 - value = what shows up by default in textbox, can be the back-end var name if value is on a button
 - buttons need name/values to be differentiated in your program

-method GET will show variables inside the url. method POST will be sent but without showing the variables.
+method="GET" will show variables inside the url.<br>
+method="POST" will be sent but without showing the variables.